PCSX2 Tutorial

 Resolving black screen video issues

-3. Click OK then restart your game.
+- Click Close (on the bottom-right) then restart your game.
 If this is a video-related issue, this should fix it.

 If it's not fixed, perhaps try Software as the renderer.
 If that doesn't fix it, I'm afraid PCSX2 may not be compatible with your device.
 However, if the black screen is the result of the game crashing (you don't hear audio), that's a different issue.
 Try black screen troubleshooting.